Optimal control of differentially flat underactuated planar robots in the perspective of oscillation mitigation: Mathematical model

-\end{small} It is worth noting that the last two rows of matrix $\matrix{M}_n$ are constant, i.e., are independent for any robot configuration $\matrix{q}$.
-From Eq.\eqref{eq:MnCnKn} differential flatness can be used to define a set of flat variables $\matrix{y}(t)$ so that:
+5 It is worth noting that the last two rows of matrix $\matrix{M}_n$ are constant, i.e., are independent for any robot configuration $\matrix{q}$.
+As explained in \cite{Agrawal2006}, from Eqs.\eqref{Eq:sist_eq_nDOF_matrix} and \eqref{eq:MnCnKn} differential flatness can be used to define a set of flat variables $\matrix{y}(t)$ so that:

 where $y_1$ has the physical meaning of absolute orientation of the last link with respect to the fixed reference frame.

 Exploiting the flat variables, the motion of the last joint can be controlled \cite{Tonan2024}: